rejamison/stove-pipe/README.md

 ## Assembly

-I simply glued the layers on top of each other with CA glue.
+Execept for the top, I glued the layers on top of each other with CA glue.
+I used screws between the halves of the LED rings, but these weren't really necessary as the entire structure seemed to hold together well with just glue.

+For the top, I used clear tape so it could be easily removed for access to the LED cells from both ends.

+Once assembled, the bottom of the hat

 ## Software Installation